-Castle Schools: Formal education was first introduced to the Gold Coast in 1529, when the king of Portugal ordered the creation of a small school at Elmina Castle (pictured).
-The British, Danish, and Dutch later established schools at their own coastal forts (see History and Myth) The primary purpose of these castle schools was to prepare the mixed-race children of European traders and African women for employment with the trading companies by teaching them reading, writing, and Christian religion.
+Castle Schools: Formal education first was introduced to the Coast in 1529, when the king of Portugal ordered the creation of a small school at Elmina Castle.
+The British, Danish, and later established Dutch schools at their own coastal forts (see p.3-5 of History and Myth) The primary purpose of these castle schools was to prepare the mixed-race children of European traders and African women for employment with the trading companies by teaching them reading, writing, and Christian religion.
 The castle schools also educated the children of local chiefs and prominent African merchants.